Jeremy J. Zacharias, RPLU

 Areas of Practice

-Jeremy is a member of the Professional Liability Department where the focus of his practice is representing and defending attorneys, accountants, insurance producers, corporate directors and officers, and other licensed professionals.
-Jeremy also represents financial institutions, among other clients, in the defense of individual and class action lawsuits arising from claims under the FDCPA.
+Jeremy is a member of the Professional Liability Department where he represents and defends attorneys, accountants, insurance producers, corporate directors and officers, and financial institutions, among other clients.

-Jeremy is an active member of the Professional Liability Underwriting Society (PLUS) where he is an alumni member of the Leadership and Mentoring Program (LAMP).
-Through the LAMP program, Jeremy received leadership training and participated in education and service opportunities in the professional liability insurance industry.
-Through PLUS, Jeremy also completed training at PLUS University and served as a member of a PLUS task force to revitalize the curriculum of PLUS University to address current trends in the professional liability insurance marketplace.
-Jeremy is also an active member of Future PLUS and serves on the Future PLUS Leadership Committee.
+He is an active member of the Professional Liability Underwriting Society (PLUS) where he is an alumnus of its Leadership and Mentoring Program (LAMP).
+Through PLUS, Jeremy achieved his Registered Professional Liability Underwriting (RPLU) Certification.
+He also completed training at PLUS University and served as a member of a PLUS task force to revitalize curriculum and to address current trends in the professional liability insurance marketplace.
+Jeremy is also an active member of Future PLUS and serves on its Leadership Committee and the Mid Atlantic Chapter Committee.

-In 2011, Jeremy earned his Bachelor of Science Degree in Business Administration with a co-concentration in Finance and Business Law, graduating magna cum laude from Drexel University's LeBow College of Business.
-In spring 2014, Jeremy earned his juris doctor from the Rutgers University School of Law, graduating cum laude and in the top 15 percent of his class.
+Jeremy graduated magna cum laude from Drexel University's LeBow College of Business.
+He earned his juris doctor from Rutgers University School of Law, graduating cum laude and in the top 15 percent of his class.

 Jeremy is admitted to the bars of the states of New Jersey and Pennsylvania and is admitted to practice in federal court in the District of New Jersey.